topogram/topogram/README.md

 #### Dependencies

 Topogram-client is based on [Meteor JS](https://www.meteor.com/).
-You can install if following the official [Install procedure](https://www.meteor.com/install) for Mac, Windows and Linux.
+You can install it following the official [Install procedure](https://www.meteor.com/install) for Mac, Windows and Linux.